GoesToEleven/golang-web-dev/043_docker/05_curl/README.md

 The -t parameter gives your image a tag, so you can run it more easily later.

-Don’t forget the . command, which tells the docker build command to look in the current directory for a file called Dockerfile.
+Don’t forget the ```.``` command, which tells the docker build command to look in the current directory for a file called Dockerfile.

 ```
-docker build -t curler .
+docker build -t <give it an image name> .
 ```

-The above command reads the Dockerfile in the current directory and processes its instructions one by one to build an image called **curler** on your local machine.
+The above command reads the Dockerfile in the current directory and processes its instructions one by one to build an image called <whatever name you gave it> on your local machine.

-# Run your new docker-whale
+# Run your new image

 See what images you have on your machine: